Metroid (video game): Development

 Nintendo attempted to distinguish Metroid from other games by making it a nonlinear adventure-based game, in which exploration was a crucial part of the experience.
 The game often requires that the player retrace steps to progress, forcing the player to scroll the screen in all directions, as with most contemporary games.
 Metroid is considered one of the first video games to impress a feeling of desperation and solitude on the player.
 Following The Legend of Zelda, Metroid helped pioneer the idea of acquiring tools to strengthen characters and help progress through the game.
 Until then, most ability-enhancing power-ups like the Power Shot in Gauntlet (1985) and the Starman in Super Mario Bros. offered only temporary boosts to characters, and they were not required to complete the game.
 In Metroid, however, items are permanent fixtures that last until the end.
 In particular, missiles and the ice beam are required to finish the game.

 After defeating Mother Brain, the game presents one of five ending screens based on the time to completion.
 Metroid is one of the first games to contain multiple endings.
 In the third, fourth, and fifth endings, Samus Aran appears without her suit, and for the first time, reveals herself to be a woman.
 In Japan, the Disk Card media used by the Famicom Disk System allows players up to three different saved game slots in Metroid, similar to The Legend of Zelda in the West.
 Use of an internal battery to manage files was not fully realized in time for Metroids international release.
 The Western versions of Metroid use a password system that was new to the industry at the time, in which players write down a 24-letter code and re-enter it into the game when they wish to continue a previous session.
-Codes also allow for cheats, such as "NARPAS SWORD" and "JUSTIN BAILEY".
+The password system also allows for the use of the cheat code "NARPAS SWORD", which grants the player infinite health and ammo.